 The law, known as the Individuals with Disabilities Education Act (IDEA), states that students with disabilities will receive free appropriate public education (FAPE).
 IDEA recognizes the importance of involving parents and incorporating their knowledge of their child's needs to assist in creating an IEP for their child.
 Parents and schools must work in partnership to determine the child's needs, develop a written plan to address those needs, and provide the supports and services identified in the plan at no cost to the parent.
 This document is called an Individualized Education Program.
 The local school district can provide parents with additional information regarding the eligibility requirements for each disability.
-For more information on your rights visit:
+You are encouraged to have your child attend and participate in all IEP meetings.
+You and the school may also invite others to attend who are involved with your child.
+Guests may attend via video or teleconference.

-www.pacer.org
+For more information on your rights visit: www.parentcenterhub.org